YounGoat/nodejs.commandos/README.md

 *   __options__ *Array* OPTIONAL
 *   __groups__ *Array* OPTIONAL

-A standard *definition of an option* (item of array *optionDefinitions* or *settings.options*) SHOULD be an object or a string.
+A standard *definition of an option* (item of array *optionDefinitions* or *settings.options*) SHOULD be an object or a string.
 It may be an object made up of following attributes:

 *   __name__ *string*
     Option's formal name which will be attribute name of the returned object.